oksusoo1/fireflutter/README.md

 ## Building your app

-- Simple add it on pubspec dependency
+- To build your app with firelutter, simply add it on pubspec dependency.

 ## Building fireflutter